-- RULE 3.
-Notwithstanding anything contained in section 67 of the Act and rule 2A of (1) the Service (Determination of Value) Rules, 2006, the person liable to pay service tax in relation to works contract service shall have the option to discharge his service tax liability on the works contract service provided or to be provided, instead of paying service tax at the rate specified in section 66 of the Act, by paying an amount equivalent to [four per cent.] of the gross amount charged for the works contract. - (2) The provider of taxable service shall not take CENVAT credit of duties or cess paid on any inputs, used in or in relation to the said works contract, under the provisions of CENVAT Credit Rules, 2004. - (3) The provider of taxable service who opts to pay service tax under these rules shall exercise such option in respect of a works contract prior to payment of service tax in respect of the said works contract and the option so exercised shall be applicable for the entire works contract and shall not be withdrawn until the completion of the said works contract. - 7.1.
-A combined reading of Section 67 (2) of the Finance Act,1994 and Rule 3 (1) of Works Contract (Composition Scheme for payment of Service Tax) Rules,2007, it is evident that assessee adopting to work contract provisions cannot be permitted to pay service tax under Section 67 of the Act, ibid, therefore, it is crystal clear that cum tax basis payment of service tax is not permitted under Works Contract Rules as it is not prescribed under the said Rules.
-Hence, the appellants request in this regard is not acceptable and therefore the case laws relied are not helpful to them. - 7.2.
+RULE 3. - Notwithstanding anything contained in section 67 of the Act and rule 2A of (1) the Service (Determination of Value) Rules, 2006, the person liable to pay service tax in relation to works contract service shall have the option to discharge his service tax liability on the works contract service provided or to be provided, instead of paying service tax at the rate specified in section 66 of the Act, by paying an amount equivalent to [four per cent.] of the gross amount charged for the works contract.

+- (2) The provider of taxable service shall not take CENVAT credit of duties or cess paid on any inputs, used in or in relation to the said works contract, under the provisions of CENVAT Credit Rules, 2004. - (3) The provider of taxable service who opts to pay service tax under these rules shall exercise such option in respect of a works contract prior to payment of service tax in respect of the said works contract and the option so exercised shall be applicable for the entire works contract and shall not be withdrawn until the completion of the said works contract. - 7.1.
+A combined reading of Section 67 (2) of the Finance Act,1994 and Rule 3 (1) of Works Contract (Composition Scheme for payment of Service Tax) Rules,2007, it is evident that assessee adopting to work contract provisions cannot be permitted to pay service tax under Section 67 of the Act, Ibid, therefore, it is crystal clear that cum tax basis payment of service tax is not permitted under Works Contract Rules as it is not prescribed under the said Rules.
+Hence, the appellants request in this regard is not acceptable and therefore the case laws relied are also not helpful to them. - 7.2.
 Contention of the appellants that they are entitled for availing cenvat credit on input services and capital goods as they are not excluded vide Rule 3 (2) of Works Contract (Composition Scheme for payment of Service Tax) Rules,2007, is not a valid contention since in the construction of residential complex service rendered by them there is no requirement for input services and capital goods, which will be having no nexus with their output service, whereas inputs like steel, cement etc. are essential inputs for their output service and they are having nexus with their output service, as such Rule 3(2) of the said Rules specifically mentioned ineligibility of CENVAT Credit of duties or cess.
 Moreover, as per records no details with regard to input service credit have been furnished at appellate stage. - 8.0.
 With regard to invocation of extended period and imposition of penalties, it is pertinent to examine the relevant statutory provisions as reproduced below.

 SECTION 73.
-Recovery of service tax not levied or paid or short-levied or short-paid or erroneously refunded. - (1) Where any service tax has not been levied or paid or has been

-Word official make mining one home from the relevant date, serve notice on the person chargeable with the service tax which has not those being on our producted to an arranged forward in been levied or paid or which has been short-levied or short-paid or the person to whom such tax refund has erroneously been made, requiring him to show cause why he should not pay the by the person chargeable with the service tax or his agent, the provisions of this sub-section shall have effect, as if, for the words "one year", the words "five years" had been substituted.
+Recovery of service tax not levied or paid or short-levied or short-paid or short-levied or short-paid or erroneously retunded, [Central Excise Officer] may, within one year from the relevant date, serve notice on the person chargeable with the service tax which has not been levied or paid or which has been short-levied or short-paid or the person to whom such tax refund has erroneously been made, requiring him to show cause why he should not pay the amount specified in the notice:

-Provided that where any service tax has not been levied or paid or has been short-levied or short-paid or erroneously refunded by reason of ---
+Provided that where any service tax has not been levied or paid or has been short-levied or short-paid or erroneously refunded by reason of -